NetApp/trident/docs/kubernetes/concepts/objects.rst

 .. code-block:: yaml

-   apiVersion: snapshot.storage.k8s.io/v1alpha1
+   apiVersion: snapshot.storage.k8s.io/v1beta1
    kind: VolumeSnapshotClass
    metadata:
-     name: csi-vsc
+     name: csi-snapclass
-   snapshotter: csi.trident.netapp.io
+   driver: csi.trident.netapp.io
+   deletionPolicy: Delete

-The ``snapshotter`` instructs Kubernetes that requests for Volume Snapshots of the ``csi-vsc`` class will be handled by Trident.
+The ``driver`` instructs Kubernetes that requests for Volume Snapshots of the ``csi-snapclass`` class will be handled by Trident.
+The ``deletionPolicy`` specifies the action to be taken when a snapshot must be deleted.
+When the ``deletionPolicy`` is set to ``Delete``, the Volume Snapshot objects as well as the underlying snapshot on the storage cluster are removed when a snapshot is deleted.
+Alternatively, setting it to ``Retain`` will mean that the VolumeSnapshotContent and the physical snapshot will be kept.

 Kubernetes VolumeSnapshot Objects
 ---------------------------------